IamTheLegend/covitrack/covitrack.web/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6.

+To run this web application you need to install the following dependencies:

+1. NodeJS
+2. npm
+3. Run the following command `npm install` in the `covitrack.web` folder
+4. Follow the below links and helper command to run the application

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.